Why Ignore Efforts to Improve Your Sales Process?

 “What’s User Flow??” you ask?
 User Flow is where you take a small tack hammer and hit yourself in the center of your forehead for not knowing what User Flow is (update: this is alternatively called User Flow and Behavior Flow).
 If you don’t know what Google Analytics is, don’t tell me, because I’ll lose life force and not finish this blog post.
 Then what would you be reading?
 How bout now?
 Now?
 How bout now?
 OK, I’ll stop.

-User Flow in Google Analytics
+What is User Flow in Google Analytics?

 User Flow is a feature in Google Analytics (video in link) that gives you a great overview of paths that visitors take through your website, many of which you would never have guessed (Spoiler Alert: you’ll probably be surprised at how many times your visitors return to the home page to click on a button, even when you’ve put that very same nav button on every page).
 You can use this information to better stack your pages, and possibly even inform your face-to-face Sales Process with your clients.